vemiBGH/PULSEE/README.md

   The classes and subclasses defined in `Operators` belong to the following inheritance tree

   * `Operator`
-    * `Density_Matrix(Operator)`
+    * `DensityMatrix(Operator)`
     * `Observable(Operator)`

   Class `Operator` defines the properties of a generic linear application acting in the Hilbert space of a finite-dimensional quantum system.
 Its main attribute is `matrix`, a square array of complex numbers which gives the matrix representation of the operator in a certain basis.
 The methods of this class implement the basic algebraic operations and other common actions involving operators, such as the change of basis.

-  Class `Density_Matrix` characterizes the operators which represent the state (pure or mixed) of the quantum system.
+  Class `DensityMatrix` characterizes the operators which represent the state (pure or mixed) of the quantum system.
 It is defined by three fundamental properties:
   1. hermitianity
   1. unit trace
   1. positivity